 Installing Cuttlefish dependencies

-Ensure that the necessary kernel modules are loaded:
+Run the following command to ensure that the necessary kernel modules are loaded:

-sudo modprobe -a kvm tun vhost_vsock
+sudo modprobe -a kvm tun vhost_net vhost_vsock

 Starting Android Test Station with virtual devices